pbeukema/LabHacks/readme.md

 * [Survival Guides](#survival-guides)
 * [Science Blogs](#science-blogs)
 ## Open science (opsci) essentials
-* For better or worse, you probably want a website at this stage of human evolution, where you can link to pdfs of your manuscripts, reference code, datasets etc. If you do not have one and are looking for a free and reactive website, this is how simple it is.
+* For better or worse, you probably want a website at this stage of human evolution, where you can link to pdfs of your manuscripts, reference code, datasets etc. If you do not have one and are looking for a free and reactive website, jekyll makes it possible to get up and running in under an hour.
+Follow these steps.
-    * Get a github account (or use your existing one).
+    1. Sign up for [github](https://github.com) if you do not have an account.
-    * Clone a jekyll website repository to get a resume/academic template (e.g. clone https://github.com/alshedivat/al-folio).
+    2. Clone a jekyll website repository to get a resume/academic template (e.g. clonse this https://github.com/alshedivat/al-folio your site will eventually look like this: https://pbeukema.github.io ).
-    * Rename the repository you just cloned to [username].github.io. [username] is your actual username (without brackets)
+    3. Rename the repository you just cloned to [username].github.io. [username] is your actual username (without brackets)
-    * Wait a minute or two, then go to  https://[username].github.io
+    4. Wait a minute or two, then go to  https://[username].github.io
-    * Edit the meta data (e.g. your name) to suit your needs.
+    5. Edit the meta data in the pages directory and config.yml files to suit your needs.
     * N.B.
 You do not need to install jekyll locally on your machine for this to work.
 The above steps are sufficient.
-That is it - it really is that simple.

 ## Data analysis
 * Start every new research project with a clear and universal directory structure for organizing your analysis, data and figures.
 [Here](http://nikola.me/folder_structure.html) is a template as an example you can follow for a transparent directory structure.